-Weeks or even days after going into drug and alcohol rehab, you may well find that your loved one is itching to leave the center behind.
+Weeks or even days after going into drug and alcohol rehab, you may well find that your loved one is itching to leave the detox facility in los angeles behind but this isn’t a good idea and here’s why.
 There many possible reasons for this, including a sudden, stark reevaluation of one’s life brought on by the brutal clarity of sobriety.
 In such cases, he or she may blame the rehab center, or even you, for this fresh anguish.
 What you must understand is that alcohol and drug addiction treatments cannot take effect overnight.
 To the best of your ability, you must find a way to get this point across to your loved one as well.
 In an effort to help you accomplish this, here are some of the reasons why alcohol and drug abusers might try to leave rehab:

 The potential excuses you might hear can touch on a wide array of subjects.
 Some patients might complain about the quality of the food, the comfort of the beds or that it feels as though everyone at the center, patients and counselors included, are just spinning their wheels and accomplishing nothing.
 They may lash out at the professionals providing for their care, claiming that the counselors are inefficient, unqualified, stupid, cruel or all of these at once.

 Your loved one might turn to making judgment calls, blaming the characters of others for his or her current condition.
 Perhaps the excuse is that the 12-step program is boring or seems to be worthless, that the other patients are mean-spirited or that alcohol and drug rehab centers are only after your money.
 Maybe he or she will proclaim that everything was fine before the intervention, again attacking you and family and friends in general.
 Sometimes, a patient will look inward and distort what he or she finds there, by turns stating that he or she “wasn’t bad off” or now knows what he or she needs to do.